The Birth Center, one of the

-The Birth Center at UC San Diego Medical Center supports the natural-childbirth experience desired by many women when bringing their babies into the world.
-We deliver family-centered maternity care in a comfortable, home-like setting.
+birthing options at UC San Diego Health hospitals, supports the natural-childbirth experience desired by many women.
+As the only in-hospital birth centers in California, we deliver family-centered maternity care in a comfortable, homelike setting.

-- Five spacious birthing suites (furnished with double or queen beds)
+- Spacious birthing suites (furnished with double or queen beds), each with hydrotherapy shower or tub

 - Rocking chairs